sauerbraten/p1xbraten/README.md

 For easy configuration of the new features, an updated version of the `menus.cfg` file is automatically installed when you start p1xbraten for the first time.
 The new file brings UI options for added features and also includes various cleanups of the vanilla GUI.

-If you do not want to use the p1xbraten menus, execute `/usep1xbratenmenus 0` and restart the game.
+If you do not want to use the p1xbraten menus, execute `/usep1xbratenmenus 0`.

 ## Building your own binary